meilinshi/meilinshi.github.io/index.md

 ## Education

-- Ph.D in Geography, University of California, Santa Barbara, 2024 (expected)
+- Ph.D in Geography, University of Vienna, 2024 (expected)
 - M.A. in Geography, University of California, Santa Barbara, 2021
 - B.S. in Physical Geography, University of California, Santa Barbara, 2018
   * Minor in German Studies